AmirRezaZahedi/AdaptiveSeamCarving/README.md

 #### Overview

 This application is a seam carving tool that allows users to remove vertical seams from an image to reduce its width.
 The app uses various image processing techniques to calculate energy maps and determine which seams to remove, enhancing image retargeting.
-The seam carving process takes into account the image's saliency, depth gradient, and entropy maps.
+The seam carving process takes into account the image's saliency, depth, gradient, and entropy maps.

 ### Key Features